hannesdatta/course-dprep/content/docs/course/project/_index.md

 ## Grading

-Head over to the [grading details](grading_details) to understand what is expected from you,when, and in each part of this project.
+Head over to the [grading details](grading_details) to understand what is expected from you in each part of this project.

 ## Teams